 Here, Crawley suggests getting a callback number, in case the call gets disconnected.

-You don’t understand the customer’s problem
+3. Not being able to understand the customer’s problem

 As one customer service rep notes, “When customers are stressed… the questions they have are often different from the questions they type.
 Sometimes, the question is buried, among other, more emotional comments.”